 Chapter 15: A Third Glance at a Stylometric Map of Native and Translated Literature in Polish Jan Rybicki

-Magda Heydel is associate professor and the head of the Centre for Translation Studies at the Faculty of Polish, Jagiellonian University in Kraków.
-Editor-in-chief of Przekładaniec.
+Magda Heydel is associate professor and the head of the Centre for Translation Studies at the Faculty of Polish, Jagiellonian University in Kraków and editor in chief of Przekładaniec.
 A Journal of Translation Studies.
 Her work is mainly in literary translation and translation history.
 She is also a literary translator from English into Polish.

 Zofia Ziemann teaches translation at the Centre for Translation Studies, Jagiellonian University, Kraków.
 She is also a freelance translator, interpreter, and editor.
 Her main research area is translation history, with a particular focus on literary retranslation.